How to Find Colleges If Your Major Is Undecided

 Many Universities Offer Exploratory Programs

-Some big universities offer smaller "colleges" or "exploratory programs" focused on the teaching of the liberal arts, supporting students in their studies, and assisting them with major selection.
+Some big universities offer smaller honors colleges or exploratory programs focused on the teaching of the liberal arts, supporting students in their studies, and assisting them with major selection.
 Students have access to the resources of a research university while experiencing a style of instruction more common to small college settings.
 They often pair participants with an advisor.

 Some Career-Oriented Colleges Help You Choose

-If you want a practical major but you are not sure which one, look for universities with lots of pre-professional majors—and programs to help you explore them.
+If you want a practical major but you are not sure which one, look for universities with lots of pre-professional majors and programs to help you explore them.
+You might find these types of programs at community colleges.
 Majors at these colleges usually come with a long list of required classes, so you probably will need to choose a major during your freshman year.

 How Long Can You Wait to Declare a Major?